-BYJU’S presents to you well-structured NCERT Solutions for Class 10 English Footprints Without Feet Chapter 3 that comprises one prose – “The Midnight Visitor”.
+BYJU’S presents to you well-structured NCERT Solutions for Class 10 English Footprints Without Feet Chapter 3 that comprise one prose lesson – “The Midnight Visitor”.
 The NCERT Solutions of Class 10 are written by our team of subject-matter experts to provide the best-in-class solutions for Class 10 students.
-The solutions will help students to grasp a comprehensive understanding of this unit and score good marks in the English exam.
+The solutions will help students have a comprehensive understanding of this unit and score good marks in the English exam.

-You can download these NCERT Solutions for Class 10 English in PDF format, through the links provided below.
-Given below is a brief description of the prose included under NCERT Solutions for Class 10 English Chapter 3.
+You can download these NCERT Solutions for Class 10 English in PDF format through the links provided below.
+Given below is a brief description of the prose lesson included in NCERT Solutions for Class 10 English Chapter 3.

 The Midnight Visitor (Prose)

 In this chapter, Class 10 students learn about a secret agent Ausable, who was expecting to receive a very important report.
-Fowler, a writer, had come to meet him, so when Ausable took him to his room, Fowler was terrified to see a tall and thin man pointing a small automatic pistol towards them.
-This man was another secret agent, Max who had come to threaten Ausable to hand over the secret report to him.
-The story takes a major turn when Ausable manages to convince Max and fools him in the name of an imaginary balcony that didn’t exist.
-In a nutshell, the story depicts how Ausable uses his smart wit and presence of mind to handle a difficult situation cautiously.
+Fowler, a writer, had come to meet him, so when Ausable took him to his room on the sixth floor of a building, Fowler was terrified to see a tall and thin man pointing a small automatic pistol towards them.
+This man was another secret agent, Max, who had come to threaten Ausable to hand over the secret report to him.
+The story takes a major turn when Ausable fools Max into believing that there is a balcony attached to the room.
+When someone knocks on the door, Max jumps onto the ‘balcony’ to escape.
+In a nutshell, the story depicts how Ausable uses his wit and presence of mind to handle a difficult situation cautiously.

 How is Ausable different from other secret agents?

 Ausable was different from other secret agents in several ways.
-He had a small room in the musty corridor of a gloomy French hotel that was on the sixth and top floor and it was scarcely a setting for a romantic adventure.
+He had a small room in the musty corridor of a gloomy French hotel that was on the sixth and top floor, and it was scarcely a setting for a romantic adventure.
 He was a sloppy fat man with a weird accent.
-In spite of living in Paris for over twenty years after moving from Boston, he spoke French and German with great difficulty and had not lost touch of his American accent.
-Generally, how a spy got messages passed secretly to him by beautiful girls, Ausable was not of that kind.
+In spite of living in Paris for over twenty years after moving from Boston, he spoke French and German with great difficulty and had not lost touch with his American accent.
+Generally, a spy gets messages passed secretly to him by beautiful girls; Ausable was not of that kind.
 He got only a routine telephone call making an appointment.
-These were some of the ways, he was different from the conventional notion of a secret agent.
-Besides, in the story we noticed how he dealt with Max by cooking up some stories and convinced him to act accordingly, so that he could get rid of Max forever.
+These were some of the ways he was different from the conventional notion of a secret agent.
+Besides, in the story, we noticed how he dealt with Max by cooking up some stories about a non-existent balcony and convincing him to jump off the building, so that he could get rid of Max forever.

 Read and Find Out (Page 15)